 In recognition of the significant time and resource commitment required to successfully implement the Tailored Care Management model, provider payment rates are significantly higher than those paid for Standard Plan care management.
-AMH+s/CMAs are paid a retrospective monthly rate of \$269.66 for each member enrolled in Tailored Care Management that obtained a qualifying Tailored Care Management contact in the month.
-A qualifying Tailored Care Management contact is defined as an interaction that includes the member and/or legally responsible person/guardian, as indicated, that fulfills one or more of the six core Health Home services (see pages 23-25 for more information).
-The state adds \$78.94 to the monthly rates for individuals enrolled in the Innovations or TBI waivers and for members obtaining 1915(i) services to reflect additional care coordination responsibilities required for these HCBS programs.
+From July 1, 2023, through January 31, 2024, AMH+s/CMAs were paid a monthly rate of \$269.66 for each member enrolled in Tailored Care Management that obtained a qualifying Tailored Care Management contact in the month.
+Effective February 1, 2024, through December 31, 2024, the Department will temporarily increase the payment rate from \$269.66 to \$343.97.
+Effective January 1, 2025, the payment rate will be \$294.86.
+A qualifying Tailored Care Management contact is defined as an interaction that includes the member and/or legally responsible person/guardian, as indicated, that fulfills one or more of the six core Health Home services (see Section V.4.2.
+Capacity to Engage with Members Through Frequent Contact for more information).
+Through January 31, 2024, the Department added \$78.94 to the monthly rates for individuals enrolled in the Innovations or TBI waivers and for members obtaining 1915(i) services to reflect additional care coordination responsibilities required for these HCBS programs.
+Effective February 1, 2024, the Department will increase this additional payment for individuals enrolled in the Innovations or TBI waivers and for members obtaining 1915(i) services to \$79.73.
 For members receiving provider-based Tailored Care Management, LME/MCOs are required to pass the full amount of the monthly payment down to the provider delivering Tailored Care Management.

-In order to access the monthly Tailored Care Management payment for any given beneficiary, providers must deliver one qualifying Tailored Care Management contact during the month for that beneficiary (i.e., providers will not be paid for a member in months in which there were no qualifying contacts).
-The provider is required to submit a claim to the Tailored Plan / LME/MCO, and the Tailored Plan / LME/MCO pays the provider the monthly payment (and the Innovations/TBI waiver or 1915(i) add-on payment, if applicable) after the month of service.
+In order to access the monthly Tailored Care Management payment for any given member, providers must deliver one qualifying Tailored Care Management contact during the month for that beneficiary (i.e., providers will not be paid for a member in months in which there were no gualifying contacts).60 The provider is required to submit a claim to the Tailored Plan / LME/MCO, and the Tailored Plan / LME/MCO pays the provider the monthly payment (and the Innovations/TBI waiver or 1915(i) add-on payment, if applicable) after the month of service.
 Only qualifying contacts delivered by the assigned care manager or extender are eligible for payment.
 The Department understands that a member may not be present for work done by a care manager (or extender, where appropriate) related to the six core health home services (e.g., care manager calls with providers to connect members to services/supports); a care manager should submit their Tailored Care Management claim for the date they made contact with the member and communicated the outcome of these core health home service activities.
 In the event that the supervising care manager or other care manager is providing coverage for a care manager (e.g., sick leave, vacation, staff turnovers) and delivers a qualifying contact to a member to ensure they are receiving Tailored Care Management in a timely manner, the contact is eligible for payment.